 Many congregations offer food and drink for sale as part of community or social enterprises or voluntarily as part of a wider community engagement.
 The law concerning food safety is complex, and, unfortunately, activities which involve the preparation and sale of food (including giving away food for free) within the Church of Scotland are not exempt.

 The Church of Scotland Law Department has produced a useful health and safety circular on food safety, which provides an overview of the legislative requirements for food safety.
-The charity trustees are strongly advised to familiarise themselves with the content of this circular and a copy is included at the end of the section of the toolkit for reference.
+The charity trustees are strongly advised to familiarise themselves with the content of this circular and a copy is included below for reference.
 Food safety legislation remains relatively static and no significant changes have been made to food safety legislation in Scotland since this circular was produced.
-The remainder of this section of the toolkit focuses on good hygiene practices, which should be followed when storing, handling, preparing and serving food.
+The remainder of this section of the toolkit focuses on good hygiene practices, which should be followed when storing, handling, preparing, and serving food.

 Food safety management incorporates the systems (rules and procedures) and processes (instructions) put in place to prevent people who eat or drink food prepared and handled from becoming ill.

 Food poisoning is still very common in Scotland and can affect anyone who eats or drinks (consumes) contaminated food.
 In most cases, infection will be mild and people will make a full recovery within a few days.
 However, there are some very serious foodborne infections which can have serious consequences, from lifelong disabilities to death.
 Those most at risk include the very young, the elderly, people who are already ill or recovering, and pregnant women and their unborn babies.

 Food safety is not just about the cleanliness of kitchens.
 It is about ensuring that safe and sufficient practices are in place to ensure that anyone consuming food is protected from avoidable food hazards.
 Such practices include: